snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: GetRnd(range=0)

-        A static method that returns a random int between 0 and range-1, inclusive.
-If a range value of 0 is specified, it returns a random int between 0 and INT_MAX.
-The default value of range is 0.
+        A static method that returns a random int between 0 and *range*-1, inclusive.
+        If a *range* value of 0 is specified, it returns a random int between 0 and INT_MAX.
+The default value of *range* is 0.

      .. describe:: IsEven(val)

-        A static method that returns a bool indicating whether val is even.
+        A static method that returns a bool indicating whether *val* is even.

      .. describe:: IsOdd(val)

-        A static method that returns a bool indicating whether val is odd.
+        A static method that returns a bool indicating whether *val* is odd.

      .. describe:: Sign(val)

-        A static method that returns 1 if val > 0, -1 if val < 0, and 0 if val == 0.
+        A static method that returns 1 if *val* > 0, -1 if *val* < 0, and 0 if
+        *val* == 0.

    A single public attribute is offered by the TInt class: